matt2ology/android-atc-v12-labs/Lab05.md

 2. Select `Empty Activity`, and click **Next**
 3. Type Lab05 for the project name, and click **Finish**

-## Step 4
+## Step 4: Add plugin `kotlin-android-extensions` (Deprecated)

-4. It then prompts that:
+It then prompts that:

 > You must be sure that `build.gardle` (Module:Lab05) file has the
 > following Kotlin plugin:
 >
 > > id 'kotlin-android-extensions'

-However, in modern Android development, the `kotlin-android-extensions` plugin has been deprecated and is no longer recommended for use.
+However, in modern Android development, the `kotlin-android-extensions` **plugin has been deprecated** and is no longer recommended for use.
 This plugin was commonly used to enable Kotlin synthetic properties, which allowed for easy access to views in XML layouts.

 Instead of using `kotlin-android-extensions`, the recommended approach is to use **View Binding** or **Jetpack Compose**.
 Here's how you can achieve similar